Last updated on November 28th, 2022 at 11:59 am

 WHERE TO STAY IN POLAND

-Accommodation in Poland you can access a dorm from that can go up to €15.
-And while a hotel that is double room in a budget can go up to €60.
-This prices vary depending on how much luxurious you want to.
-Also prices of accommodation can go up and down depending on what season you choose to go.
+Accommodation in Poland you can access a dorm that can go up to €15.
+And while a hotel that is a double room in a budget can go up to €60.

 Having insurance while you are traveling outside your home country is very important.
 Make sure that you have one too, to keep you safe in your trips around the world.